 specific people, places, events and activities that have shaped

 your attitudes.
-Here, we are looking for actions such as how you
+Here, we are looking for actions that show how

-engage other people, how you explore new places, what you read,
+you engage other people, how you explore new places, what you

-you talk about, etc. This section should directly link to the
+and what you spend time doing, etc. This section should directly

-ways in which you interact with the people in your community to
+link to the ways in which you interact with the people in your

-support your principles with respect to difference and
+community to support your principles with respect to difference

 - Specific Actions - We want you to develop a

 list of 3-5 actions to which you can commit while you are a